kubevirt/community/docs/demomaterials/README.md

 - [MiniKube](https://kubevirt.io/quickstart_minikube)
 - [Kind](https://kubevirt.io/quickstart_kind)

-Both of them makes it easy to have attendees to deploy KubeVirt using virtual machine or containers
+Both of them makes it easy to have attendees to deploy KubeVirt using virtual machine or containers.

 ## Additional resources on the technology